Residential Roof Damage Claims

 Is your adjuster unwilling to negotiate a greater settlement?
 Do you believe your rights as a policyholder have been violated?
 The insurance attorneys at LeMaster & Ahmed PLLC are proven insurance litigators with more than three decades of combined experience.
 They will use this experience to your advantage and fight to ensure you receive the best settlement possible to repair your roof.

 Call (888) 306-2119 to schedule a consultation.
-We assist clients in Montgomery County, Collin County, Harris County, Dallas County and Galveston County.
+We assist clients in across the state of Texas such as Montgomery County, Collin County, Harris County, Dallas County and Galveston County.

 - Evidence of Roof Damage